JayWelsh/gordian-knot/README.md

 - GordianKnot contracts provide Ethereum-native storage and distribution mechanisms to manage entanglements between multiple parties.

-- Each GordianKnot contract requires a single assigned OxCartEntanglementFactory address in order to function (discussed below).

 - Anyone can create a new entanglement between different parties on the same shared knot.

 - Once entanglements (portion agreements between addresses) are created, they can not be modified or destroyed.